HelmholtzAI-Consultants-Munich/MLEE/README.md

 ### 4.2 Define the input parameters
 Open the **input_parameters.json** file in your preferred code editor.
-Using the outline of inputs below as a guide and update the file to reflect your dataset and variables.
+Using the outline of inputs below as a guide, update the file to reflect your dataset and variables.

 - ```path_name```: Path to the directory containing the dataset, default: "./data/". <br />
 - ```file_name```: Name of the dataset file <br />